 Political system: Parliamentary Republic

-National legislature: Bicameral; Lower House Chamber of Deputies - 200 members; The Senate - 81 members
+National legislature: Bicameral; Lower House Chamber of Deputies - 200 members; Senate - 81 members

-Main exports: Machinery and transport equipment, chemicals, raw materials and fuels
+Main exports: Machinery and transport goods, raw materials, chemicals

 The Safetravel website provides a travel advisory for travellers to the Czech Republic [external link].